 - Client requirements and outcome(s) (user experience research, user experience design and human-centered design) - 2.
-Understanding the art of the possible with data (data strategy, data science) - 3.
-Mapping technology and data (engineering and data architecture)
+Understanding the art of the possible with data (data strategy, data science) - Mapping technology and data (engineering and data architecture)

 Involving a cross-functional team in (1) will help align everyone to the complexities of the problem.
 Much is already written about (1), but certainly less has been done to address (2) or (3) as part of the design process.
 Indeed, the first challenge here is in fact simple awareness of the issue.
-Design and data/Al cannot exist in silos.
+Design and data/AI cannot exist in silos.

 The key to making traction with (2) and (3) is to see data as the starter for everything.
 What data do you have today?
 What can you collect?
-What can you generate now (behavior from user interactions, machine data)?
+What can you generate now (behaviour from user interactions, machine data)?
 What could you generate in the future?
 How could all of this be unlocked in the design process to create better digital products for your customers?
 We focus on data:

 - Directly through the data used to power your experience via features, such as product catalogues and search - Through intelligent features, powered by machine learning that help customers achieve their tasks.
-For example, via recommendations using data created through the interactions your customers have with your product (behavioral data) - Indirectly through optimizations made to your product features based on data harvested from experience optimization experiments such as A/B testing
+For example, via recommendations using data created through the interactions your customers have with your product (behavioural data) - Indirectly through optimisations made to your product features based on data harvested from experience optimisation experiments such as A/B testing

 The combination of data and design thinking has created some of the most admired digital products out there today.
 We already have them on our smartphones and use them every day, and they set our expectations for every other digital product we use.
-Non-tech organizations in any industry can leverage similar principles on their own digital transformation journey.
+Non-tech organisations in any industry can leverage similar principles on their own digital transformation journey.
+Engagement Focused Product that creates engagement but does not align to or measure against business objectives.